 Doctoral degree: Continuing academic mastery in a specific discipline, some students pursue a doctorate or PhD.
 Doctoral programs involve several years of mentored research under the guidance of one or more faculty advisors, and doctoral students often publish their findings in academic journals.
 You need to have a bachelor’s and in some cases, a master’s degree to pursue doctoral studies, although the need for a master’s will vary widely depending on the specific doctoral program.

 Certificate programs: Certificates in a particular discipline can help boost job qualifications, meet licensure requirements, and provide training in a career field — particularly if you’re changing careers or looking for a new job.

 Whether your goal is to pursue a job that requires a bachelor’s degree, to apply for grad school, or to maximize your lifetime earning potential, most careers will likely start with choosing a bachelor’s degree program.
 So choose from your options carefully and take it one step at a time.

 Can I Earn My Bachelor’s Degree Online?

 Earning your BA degree online is a great way to fit a bachelor’s degree into your busy life.
 Students today have so many options to take courses online, without residency requirements or the expense and time commitment of travel to a campus.

-National University offers more than 65 bachelor’s degree programs that are 100% online, delivered through interactive online learning environments, and offered in the same one-course-per-month curriculum as their on-campus offerings.
+National University offers bachelor’s degree programs with online class options, delivered through interactive online learning environments and offered in the same one-course-per-month curriculum as their on-site offerings.
 Choose from dozens of online Bachelor of Arts degree programs at National University, including:

 - Teaching and Education: Prepare for a career as an elementary school teacher with a BA plus single subject teaching credentials offered for California and Nevada students.